Skip to content

 2. Acquire Slot

-When the semaphore is acquired, waiting_count is decremented, active_count is incremented, and a slot ID (0 to max_executors - 1) is assigned from the available pool.
+When the gate releases the next slot to this task, waiting_count is decremented, active_count is incremented, and a slot ID (0 to max_executors - 1) is assigned from the available pool.

 3. Launch Process